Eng-KyrillosHanna/Eng-KyrillosHanna/README.md

 <h3>Data Scientist | AI Engineer</h3>

 <p>
-Passionate about turning data into actionable insights and building intelligent systems using Machine Learning & AI.
+"Transforming complex datasets into intelligent solutions.
+Dedicated to building scalable AI models and driving innovation at the intersection of Data Science and Machine Learning."
 </p>

 <br>